Growing a Garden From Kitchen Scraps

 Garlic

-Garlic is really easy to grow, but choose organic or non-sprayed ones as treated ones will probably not grow.
-Break your garlic bulb apart into separate cloves leaving the skin on.
+Garlic is really easy to grow, but choose organic or non-sprayed ones, as treated ones will probably not grow.
+Break your garlic bulb apart into separate cloves, leaving the skin on.
 For a summer crop, you will want to plant your garlic in the fall and cover it with straw or mulch to protect it through the winter.
-Plant 1-3 inches deep with the flat bottom of garlic down and pointed end up.
+Plant 1-3 inches deep with the flat bottom of the garlic down and pointed end up.
 Plant each clove 3-4 inches apart.
 Water thoroughly.
 Harvest garlic in the summer after the foliage dies.

 Potatoes